OhkaBaka/Bag-O-Tricks/README.md

 eatImage
 --------
 The idea was not a wise one, but it was an interesting one.
 "How hard would it be to feed an image to PHP, disect it into colors and coordinates, and then reconstruct it using DOM elements."
+[See it In Action](http://trulove.cc/Bag-O-Tricks/eatImage/eatImageHtml.php)

 turnImage
 ---------